top of page

 And it's exactly who you are supposed to be...You.

-Armed with an understanding of how my kiddos likely see me when things are not going their way, I will, probably with some trepidation while leaning into Christ, stay the course, and not let the children who lost everything be my undoing.
-They need me.
-They need a guide to help them succeed.
+Armed with an understanding of how trauma kiddos likely see their foster or adoptive parents, possibly with some trepidation, while leaning into Christ, stay the course, don't let the rejection of children who have lost everything be your undoing.
+They need you.

 Recent Posts